 “Or kids, depending on how you look at it,” Spencer agrees.

-My breath catches in my throat and my tongue goes dry as I realize that she’s on top of me.
+We both chuckle, and for a moment, everything feels good and right between us.
+But then my breath catches in my throat and my tongue goes dry as I realize that she’s on top of me.
 Her hair is falling down around us like a shimmering, golden net, the sunlight slipping through in slender, blinding beams that make the little cocoon glow.
 She’s breathing heavily, her lips parted, and the warmth and solid feel of her on top of me is decidedly familiar.

 “Spence,” I say weakly.